chembl/chembl_webresource_client/README.rst

       res = target.filter(target_synonym__icontains=gene_name)

 #.
 Having a list of molecules ChEMBL IDs in a CSV file, produce another CSV file that maps every compound ID into a list
-   of uniprot accession numbers and save the mapping into output csv file.
+   of `Uniprot accession <https://www.uniprot.org/help/accession_numbers>`_ numbers and save the mapping into output CSV file.
    Note the use of the ``only`` operator allowing to specify which fields should be included in the results, making critical API queries faster.

    ::